Across the Globe

 These statistics are an unfortunate read, but they stress the urgent action needed regarding renewable energy use and installation to halt climate change.
 It's evident that renewable energy implementation will be futile in the long run unless we also cut global emissions across all sectors.

-g CO2/kWh is a commonly used metric which allows for the comparison of the carbon footprints of different energy sources.
+g CO2/kWh is a commonly used metric that allows for the comparison of the carbon footprints of different energy sources.
 It states the number of grammes of carbon dioxide emitted to produce one kWh of energy.

 This chart describes the contribution to total energy consumption for the end of 2018.
 Over 50% of total energy is used for heating and cooling purposes, highlighting the need for more efficient heating systems and investment in renewable heating options.
 32% is used for transport, which will only decrease rapidly with the development and use of electric vehicles.
 17% is used for electricity generation, with renewable energy being a large contributor to this.
 Energy generated from wind turbines, solar PV, and hydropower make up this percentage.